Narwallets/meta-pool/docs/index.md

 This contract provides the following value items:

 ### Helps you to avoid Putting All your Eggs in One Basket
 * This contract acts as an staking-pool but distributes it's delegated funds in several validators.
-By delegating to this contract, you greatly reduce the risk of getting no-rewards because validators' outage events and you also get averaged validators' fees.
+By delegating to this contract, you greatly reduce the risk of getting no-rewards because validators' outage events.
 Besides rewards, by staking you wil receive governance tokens: G-SKASH

-### I need my staked funds NOW
+### Contributes to decentralization and security for the network
+* This contract helps decentralization by distributing it's delegated funds in several validators.
+If you own a lockup-contract with considerable funds, you can contribute to the network decentralization automatically by using this contract.
+Your funds will be automatically distributed between several validators.

+### Provides immediate unstake
 * This contract allows users to skip the waiting period after unstaking by providing a liquidity pool for inmediate unstaking.
 This also creates the opportunity for liquidity providers to earn fees for this service.

-### I want to earn fees by Providing Liquidity
+### Creates new investment mechanisms thru Liquidity Pools
 * This contract includes several liquidity pools and the opportunity for liquidity providers to earn fees.
-The basic pools are NEAR/SKASH and SKASH/G-SKASH, where SKASH are staked nears, and G-SKASH are the governance tokens.
+The main pool is the NEAR/SKASH pool that provides immediate unstake (sell SKASH) for a fee 0.5-10%.
+There will be other pools like the SKASH/G-SKASH for the are the governance tokens.

+### Creates a safety-net to avoid losing validators on the seat-price cliff
+* This contract will allow struggling validators to keep a seat and keep validating in case of sudden rises in seat-price.
+There will be staking-loans available for whitelisted validators and also emergencys stakes from the liquidity pool.
+Pools requiring staking-loan will have to pay 8-epoch rewards in advance.
+All fees wil be distributed as rewards between SKASH holders.

 ## SKASH Tokens

-This contract allows users to treat staked near as a TOKEN, called **SKASH**.
+This contract allows users to manage staked near as a TOKEN, called **SKASH**.

 SKASHs repesent staked NEARS, and can be transferred between users and sold for NEAR in the NEAR/SKASH Liquidity Pool (paying a fee to skip the unstaking wait period).
 The amount of SKASH you hold is automatically incremented each epoch when staking rewards are paid.
 This contract also includes a Trip-meter functionality, so you can preciseliy measure rewards received.